 Two Charlottesville Area Transit (CAT) routes run roughly parallel to Route 29.
 Route 5 runs from Barracks Road Shopping Center north along Georgetown Road and along Commonwealth Drive to Rio Hill Shopping Center, Albemarle Square Shopping Center and north along Berkmar Drive and includes a stop approximately 1⁄4 mile southwest of the site near the intersection of Route 29 and Westfield Road.
 Route 5 runs every thirty (30) minutes.
 The distance from the Project entrance to this existing transit stop by existing sidewalks is one third (1/3) mile or less.
 Route 7 runs from the Downtown Mall through the University of Virginia, north on Emmet Street to Barracks Road Shopping Center, Seminole Square Shopping Center, The Shops at Stonefield, up Hillsdale Drive to Fashion Square Mall.
-The closest stops on Route 7 are on Hillsdale Drive on the south side of Route 29 and near Costco to the southwest.
-Route 7 runs every 20 minutes.
+The closest stops on Route 7 runs every 20 minutes.

-The Applicant shall construct a Charlottesville Area Transit (CAT) stop (the "Transit Stop") on the Property along the frontage of Premier Circle in the approximate location shown on the Concept Plan or as otherwise agreed among the County, CAT, and the Applicant.
-The Transit Stop shall be constructed and placed in service at the request of the County and shall be designed and constructed in coordination with, and shall be approved by, the appropriate County authority and CAT If any portion of the Transit Stop is located on the Property, the Owner shall dedicate it to public use or grant an easement as necessary to allow for the public access and usage of the Transit Stop.
+Upon demand by the County, the Applicant shall construct a Charlottesville Area Transit (CAT) stop (the "Transit Stop") on the Property along the frontage of Premier Circle in the approximate location shown on the Concept Plan or as otherwise agreed among the County, CAT, and the Applicant.
+The Transit Stop shall be designed and constructed in coordination with, and shall be approved by, the appropriate County authority and CAT If any portion of the Transit Stop is located on the Property, the Owner shall dedicate it to public use or grant an easement as necessary to allow for the public access and usage of the Transit Stop.

-1 See the enclosed Declaration, dated November 1, 1983, recorded in the Clerk's Office of the Circuit Court of Albemarle County in Deed Book 797, page 242.
+&lt;sup>1 See the enclosed Declaration, dated November 1, 1983, recorded in the Clerk's Office of the Circuit Court of Albemarle County in Deed Book 797, page 242.